burlachenkok/burlachenkok.github.io/_posts/2023-11-02-FL-Privacy-From-Compressor-Accepted-on-DML2023.md

 * [Réseaux IP Européens Network Coordination Centre](https://www.ripe.net/)
 * [Orange S.A.
 (France Télécom S.A.)](https://www.orange.com/en)

-Our paper will be presented in [4th International Workshop on Distributed Machine Learning (DistributedML 2023) co-located with CoNext](https://distributedml.org/) and will be available in [Conext Proceedings in ACM Digital Library](https://dl.acm.org/conference/conext/proceedings).
+Our paper will be presented in [4th International Workshop on Distributed Machine Learning (DistributedML 2023) co-located with CoNext](https://distributedml.org/) on the **8th of December 2023** and will be available in [Conext Proceedings in ACM Digital Library](https://dl.acm.org/conference/conext/proceedings).

 ---